-Rochelle honed her skills writing for her school newspapers from grade school onward to Northwestern University’s Medill School of Journalism, where she earned a Bachelor of Science degree, and wrote a column about college life for the local newspaper.
-After college, Rochelle worked in advertising.
-Later, married and raising three children, she continued writing short stories and opinion pieces.
-Always eager to improve her craft, Rochelle joined a weekly writers’ workshop that she still attends.
+In the years immediately following her college graduation, during which she married and worked in an advertising firm, and then in the years following that, when she was raising her three young children, she wrote opinion pieces which were published in Chicago newspapers.
 This was the 60’s, a decade of change.
 The Women’s Movement was gaining momentum, and the National Organization for Women was formed.
-After attending NOW’s first meeting in the Chicago suburbs, and raising her hand a few times too many, she was elected President.
-Empowered, and eager to be published, Rochelle convinced the editor of her suburban newspaper to let her write a weekly column, “The Liberated Woman.”
-In addition, Rochelle wrote satirical “Liberated Women-themed” poems, many of which were published in national magazines.
+After attending NOW’s first meeting in the Chicago suburbs and raising her hand a few times too many, Rochelle was elected President.
+Empowered, and eager to be published, she convinced the editor of her suburban newspaper to let her write a weekly column, “The Liberated Woman.”
+In addition, she wrote satirical “Liberated Women-themed” poems, many of which were published in national magazines.

-In the 70’s, Rochelle returned to school and earned an MFA in Creative Writing from the University of Illinois.
-Shortly thereafter, she sold a story to McCall’s Magazine, catching the attention of one of McCall’s non-fiction editors.
-Soon Rochelle was flying around the country covering a wide range of “women’s stories” for McCall’s and other national magazines, such as Good Housekeeping, Ladies Home Journal, Glamour, Working Woman, and Working Mother.
+Always eager to improve her craft, Rochelle joined a weekly writers’ workshop that became a vital part of her writing life and would remain so for the following five decades.
+In the 70’s, she returned to school and earned an MFA in Creative Writing from the University of Illinois, after which she began teaching Creative Writing at Mundelein College (now Loyola University) in Chicago.
+Shortly thereafter, she sold a story to McCall’s Magazine, catching the attention of one of McCall’s nonfiction editors.
+Soon she was flying around the country, covering a wide range of stories about “ordinary” women rising to extraordinary challenges for McCall’s and other national magazines, such as Good Housekeeping, Ladies Home Journal, Glamour, Working Woman, and Working Mother.